grafana/agent/docs/sources/static/configuration/agent-management.md

     # Whether to use labels from the label management service.
 If enabled, labels from the API supersede the ones configured in the agent.
     label_management_enabled: <bool> | default = false

-    # Whether to accept HTTP Not Modified (304) responses from the API server.
-If enabled, the agent will use the cached configuration if the API server responds with a 304.
-This can be disabled for debugging or testing, but will save network bandwidth and CPU time if enabled.
+    # Whether to accept HTTP 304 Not Modified responses from the API server.
+If enabled, the agent will use the cached configuration if the API server responds with HTTP 304 Not Modified.
+You can set this argument to `false` for debugging or testing.
     accept_http_not_modified: <bool> | default = true

     # A unique ID for the agent, which is used to identify the agent.